entrepreneur-interet-general/OpenScraper/README.md

 You'd have a list of different websites you want to scrap similar information from, each website having some urls where are listed those data (in our first case social innovation projects).
 For every information you know it could be similarly described with : a title, an abstract, an image, a list of tags, an url, and the name and url of the source website, and so on...

-So from OpenScraper you would have to :
+So to use OpenScraper you would have to :
 - specify the data structure you expect ("_title_", "_abstract_", etc...) ;
 - add a new _contributor_ (a source website) : at least its _name_ and the _start_url_ from which you'll do the scraping ;
 - configure the spider for every _contributor_, i.e. specify the xpaths for every field (xpath for "title", xpath for "abstract", etc... );